timisted/TICoreDataUtilities/README.markdown

 Implement the delegate method `tableViewCoreDataProvider:encounteredError:` to be informed of any errors as they occur.

 ###Fetched Results Controller settings
 To take advantage of the automatic section capabilities in `NSFetchedResultsController`, set the `sectionNameKeyPath` property on the provider object.
 The fetched results controller object is created lazily, so the `sectionNameKeyPath` property needs to be set before the provider object is asked for information by the table view.
-Note that if you specify a section name key path, `NSFetchedResultsController` requires you to provide suitable sort descriptors.
+Note that if you specify a section name key path, `NSFetchedResultsController` requires you to provide suitable sort descriptors. **Update** the section name key path will now be used as the section title.

 By default, the provider doesn't use a cache for the fetched results controller.
 Set the `cacheName` property to specify a cache.